-English and Literacy
+English and literacy

+The study of English helps create confident communicators, imaginative thinkers and informed citizens.
 It helps students to become ethical, thoughtful, informed and active members of society.
 English also helps students to engage imaginatively and critically with literature to expand the scope of their experience.

-Literacy learning is fundamental to your child’s learning progress.
-Our schools devote a high level of resources to literacy programs to improve literacy learning and student achievement across all years of schooling, but especially in the first few years.
+Literacy is fundamental to your child’s learning progress.
+Our schools devote a high level of resources to literacy programs to improve learning and student achievement across all years of schooling, but especially in the first few years.

 Health and physical education

-Health and Physical Education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity.
-The Health and Physical Education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology which inform what we understand about healthy, safe and active choices.
-Health and Physical Education offers students a curriculum that is challenging, enjoyable and physically active.
+Health and physical education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity.
+The health and physical education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology, which inform what we understand about healthy, safe and active choices.
+Health and physical education offers students a curriculum that is challenging, enjoyable and physically active.

 Our schools promote the development of a healthy lifestyle by providing a well-organised and active environment in which students can participate in a wide range of sports and physical activities.
 As well as improving fitness, participation in sport and physical education develops a sense of fair play, self-confidence and an ability to work with others as part of a team.

-The Humanities learning area comprises History, Geography, Economics and Business and Civics and Citizenship.
+The humanities learning area comprises history, geography, economics and business, and civics and citizenship.